-James completed the BSc (Hons) Radiography ((Diagnostic Imaging) course.
+James completed the BSc (Hons) Radiography (Diagnostic Imaging) course and graduated in 2009.

 How did you develop an interest in Radiography, and why did you choose to study at City, University of London?